velvia/velvia.github.io/_posts/2015-08-31-Docker-Scala-Sbt.md

 1. Right now, if you only had time to package your project or app one way, Docker is the way to go.
 2. For people trying out your open source repo, `docker run` is as easy and more universal (arguably) than most alternatives.
 No need to build anything.
+3. Users can easily modify your container without rebuilding it by inheriting from it and overriding files, env vars, etc.
 3. Let's say you want to package a whole bunch of open source projects together for people to try out -- for our training we had to put together Cassandra, Kafka, Spark, and more.
 Throw them all into one container for convenience.
 4. I personally find the port and file namespacing helps.
 It minimizes configuration and it's nice to know your database path is at `/database`.